vandenman/Bayesrel/README.md

 ``` r
 install.packages("Bayesrel")
 ```
-or install the latest version from [github] (https:://github.com) with the help of the devtools-package:
+or install the latest version of Bayesrel from [github] (https:://github.com) with the help of the devtools-package:

 ```r
 devtools::install_github("juliuspf/Bayesrel")